Hilchenbach: Breitenbachtalsperre

 Between the constituent communities of Dahlbruch and Allenbach lies the Breitenbachtalsperre, or Breitenbach Dam, which furnishes a water supply to the Siegerland.
 For the hiker, there are many trails here to choose from.

 Natural monuments

 Altenberg

-At the Altenberg between the constituent community of Müsen and Kreuztal-Littfeld are found the remains of a settlement from the 13th century.
+At the Altenberg between the constituent community of Müsen and Kreuztal-Littfeld are the remains of a settlement from the 13th century.
 A hiking trail leads through this former mining settlement.
 Archaeological finds are on display at the mining museum in Müsen.

 Owing to their prominence in mining history documentation, a great number of finds have been taken up by the German Mining Museum in Bochum.
 Exhibited to the visitor there, around a complete coalpit display and with the help of the museum finds, is the mediaeval miners' way of life.